fudavd/fudavd.github.io/_pages/cv.md

 Other Activities, Projects & Achievements
 ======
+* **Nominated for best Master thesis award:** at Vrije Universiteit Amsterdam for my work _The Role of Proprioceptive Feedback in Learning Locomotion._
 * **3rd Place in MRS competition:**
         IEEE RAS on Multi Robot Systems (MRS), won 3rd place in multi-robot collaboration task using real drones.
 * **Volunteering during COVID-19:**